stas-sultanov/azure-monitor-telemetry/doc/readme.md

 The library delegates dependency tracking to the developer.<br/>
 No automated dependency tracking is provided out of the box.

-To track decency either use corresponding `TelemetryClient.TrackDependency*` method or create instance of `DependencyTelemetry` class and use `TelemetryClient.Add` method.<br/>
+To track dependencies either use corresponding `TelemetryClient.TrackDependency*` method or create instance of [DependencyTelemetry](/src/Code/Models/DependencyTelemetry.cs) class and use `TelemetryClient.Add` method.<br/>
 Refer to the [example](#dependency-tracking) below.

 For a well-known dependency types refer to the [DependencyTypes](/src/Code/Models/DependencyTypes.cs).